 Planning your Trip

-We hope this helped you plan your trip.
+We hope this helps you plan your trip.

 If you’re visiting the Grand Canyon, consider checking out our travel guide.
 Our guide offers a great game plan for seeing the park.
 But that’s not all – we also provide an audio guide that provides the best stories of the Grand Canyon – including the story of the donkeys in the canyon.